A winning phone script is simple to write. But many campaigns just don’t write good scripts.

-You don’t want to accidentally insult someone who’s worked very hard to learn English by making them feel their English speaking skills are up to par.
+You don’t want to accidentally insult someone who’s worked very hard to learn English by making them feel their English speaking skills are not up to par.

 Age and gender are also important to consider for who is making the call, but also what message they are using.